SoftBank clinches deal to take over WeWork: sources

 During the attempts to woo IPO investors last month, Neumann was criticized by corporate governance experts for arrangements that went beyond the typical practice of having majority voting control through special categories of shares.

-These included giving his estate a major say in his replacement as CEO, and tying the voting power of shares to how much he donates to charitable causes.
+These included giving his estate a major say in his replacement as CEO, and tying the voting power of shares to how much he donated to charitable causes.
 Neumann had also entered into several transactions with WeWork, making the company a tenant in some of his properties and charging it rent.

-Neumann, 40, is not the first founder of a major start-up to be forced to step down recently.
-Uber Technologies Inc (UBER.N) co-founder Travis Kalanick resigned as CEO of the ride-hailing start-up in 2017 after facing a rebellion from his board over a string of scandals, including allegations of enabling a chauvinistic and toxic work culture.
+Neumann, 40, is not the first founder of a major startup to be forced to step down recently.
+Uber Technologies Inc (UBER.N) co-founder Travis Kalanick resigned as CEO of the ride-hailing startup in 2017 after facing a rebellion from his board over a string of scandals, including allegations of enabling a chauvinistic and toxic work culture.”

+“I view this as SoftBank’s moonshot to get WeWork back on all fours,” said Eric Talley, professor of law at Columbia Law School. “

+“They realize that Neumann’s continued involvement in the company would be a continued impediment to that.”

-Reporting by Greg Roumeliotis and Joshua Franklin in New York, Anirban Sen in Bangalore; Editing by Arun Koyyur and Steve Orlofsky
+Reporting by Jessica DiNapoli, Greg Roumeliotis and Joshua Franklin in New York, Anirban Sen in Bangalore, and Jane Lee in San Francisco; Editing by Arun Koyyur, Steve Orlofsky and Tom Brown